Stephens County, OK - Oil & Gas Discussion archives

 1 Like

-Sorry for the sentence fragments and misspellings in my post…back to my old tricks of type O’s and not proof reading.
+Sorry for the sentence fragments and misspellings in my post… back to my old tricks of typos and not proofreading.
 Maybe you can make out what I said anyway.

-Lots and Lots of oil field trucks around Lindsay, Ok. again!
+Lots and lots of oil field trucks around Lindsay, Oklahoma again!
 Not booming as much as when the oil price was high but plenty busy for us small town folks.
-There was a bad accident on Highway 76 nearly down to highway 29 a few mornings ago.
-My husband came upon as they had one man (heard he was not from Okla. but from PA) lying out on the ground cover up and he did not make it.
+There was a bad accident on Highway 76 nearly down to Highway 29 a few mornings ago.
+My husband came upon it as they had one man (heard he was not from Oklahoma but from Pennsylvania) lying out on the ground covered up and he did not make it.
 Prayers with his family!
 Seems he had not stopped when a large oil field truck was stopped in front of him.
 His pickup was mashed like a pancake from front to back and it had been a large pickup.
-Later heard was oil service company he worked for but have since forgotten.
+Later heard he was oil service company he worked for but have since forgotten.
 Hate to hear about things like this!

-A friend said they were starting the fracing on one of their new wells which I believe is somewhere around Sec.
-10 3n 4w just south of us a few miles.
-I could sure be wrong about the section number but I know that is one of his sections were they were drilling.
+A friend said they were starting the fracing on one of their new wells which I believe is somewhere around Section 10 3N 4W just south of us a few miles.
+I could sure be wrong about the section number but I know that is one of his sections where they were drilling.

-My siblings and I received DO’s Stephens & Johnson for the two sections in Stephens County where we have mineral interests that we were previously receiving checks from Chevron.
+My siblings and I received division orders from Stephens & Johnson for the two sections in Stephens County where we have mineral interests that we were previously receiving checks from Chevron.

 Has anyone else besides John Mosier received division orders from Stephens & Johnson pertaining to Chevron selling their assets in Stephens County?